HomeVideosBetter visibility and data analytics for defence sector: Varun Gupta of Qlik...

 Follow Tech Observer on Google News

-To focus and create awareness about building a foundation to create, run, manage, connect, and intrinsically secure and protect any application on any device and to also find out next-generation technologies such as and , are modernising and innovating various aspects of India’s defence strategy, National DefTech Summit 2022 was organised on November 25 at The Oberoi in New Delhi by Tech Observer Magazine.
+To focus and create awareness about building a digital foundation to create, run, manage, connect, and intrinsically secure and protect any application on any device and to also find out how next-generation technologies such as and , are modernising and innovating various aspects of India’s defence strategy, National DefTech Summit 2022 was organised on November 25 at The Oberoi in New Delhi by Tech Observer Magazine.

 The next edition of the National DefTech Summit is scheduled for June 2023 in New Delhi.
 For more information, you may contact [email protected].